CurrencyCloud/currencycloud-js/README.md

   ...
 });
 ```
-The above code retrieves authentication token, which is then passed with all subsequent API calls.
-If a call fails due to token is expired, then re-authentication is attempted, so that the token is refreshed, and the failed request is retried.
+The above code retrieves authentication token, which is passed with all subsequent API calls.
+If a call fails due to token is expired, then re-authentication is attempted, so that the token is refreshed and the failed request is retried.

 When working with API is finished, it is recommended to close the session by calling `currencyCloud.authentication.logout()`.